rolfea/battleship/devNotes.md

 ### TODO List

 [x] Define features for client and server in README
-[] Build out basic client
+[x] Build out basic client
-  [] build primary/secondary grids
+  [x] build primary/secondary grids
-  [] static placement of ships for UI testing
+  [x] static placement of ships for UI testing
+  [x] shot tracker

+## Next Steps

+Basic UI is established, and I think rather than going farther into game logic, I will start to look at the server work.
+I don't want to get too far into a POC version UI, and I want to solve some things with the API that I anticipate next.